spmallick/learnopencv/DNN-OpenCV-Classification-Android/README.md

-This contains the code for **Lightweight Android Application with OpenCV**.
-For more information - visit [**Lightweight Android Application with OpenCV**](https://www.learnopencv.com/image-classification-with-opencv-java/)
+This contains the code for **Image Classification with OpenCV for Android**.
+For more information - visit [**Image Classification with OpenCV for Android**](https://www.learnopencv.com/image-classification-with-opencv-for-android/)

 ## Getting Started